-- national, provincial or other public roads on which goods, services or labour move across a municipal boundary; - water or sewer pipes, ducts or other conduits, dams, water supply reservoirs, water treatment plants or water pumps forming part of a water sewer scheme serving the public; - power stations, power substations or power lines forming part of an electricity scheme serving the public; - d. gas or liquid fuel plants or refineries or pipelines for gas or liquid fuels, forming part of a scheme for transporting such fuels; - e. railway lines forming part of a national railway system; - f. communication towers, masts, exchanges or lines forming part of a communication system serving the public; - g. breakwaters, sea walls, channels, basins, quay walls, jetties, roads, railway or infrastructure used for the provision of water, lights, power, sewerage or similar services of ports, or navigational aids comprising lighthouses, radio navigational aids, buoys, beacons or any other device or system used to assist the safe and efficient navigation of vessels;
+- national, provincial or other public roads on which goods, services or labour move across a municipal boundary; - water or sewer pipes, ducts or other conduits, dams, water supply reservoirs, water treatment plants or water pumps forming part of a water sewer scheme serving the public; - c. power stations, power substations or power lines forming part of an electricity scheme serving the public; - d. gas or liquid fuel plants or refineries or pipelines for gas or liquid fuels, forming part of a scheme for transporting such fuels; - e. railway lines forming part of a national railway system; - f. communication towers, masts, exchanges or lines forming part of a communication system serving the public; - g. breakwaters, sea walls, channels, basins, quay walls, jetties, roads, railway or infrastructure used for the provision of water, lights, power, sewerage or similar services of ports, or navigational aids comprising lighthouses, radio navigational aids, buoys, beacons or any other device or system used to assist the safe and efficient navigation of vessels;

-h. any other publicly controlled infrastructure as may be prescribed; or rights of way, easements or servitudes in connection with infrastructure mentioned in paragraphs (a) to (i); 'public service purp oses' in relation to the use of a property, means property owned and used by an organ of state as- (a) Hospitals or clinics; (b) Schools, pre-schools, early childhood development centres or further education and training colleges; (c) National and provincial libraries and archives; (d) Police stations; (e) Correctional facilities; or (f) Courts of law, but excludes property contemplated in the definition of 'public service infrastructure';''; "Public benefits org "Protected area" benefit activities as defined in the Act and registered in terms of the Income Tax Act for tax reductions because of those activities. means an area that is or has to be listed in the register referred to in section 10 of the National Environmental Management: Protected
+any other publicly controlled infrastructure as may be prescribed; or rights of way, easements or servitudes in connection with infrastructure mentioned in paragraphs (a) to (i);

+'public service purposes' in relation to the use of a property, means property owned and used by an organ of state as-

+(a) Hospitals or clinics;

+(b) Schools, pre-schools, early childhood development centres or further education and training colleges;

+(c) National and provincial libraries and archives;

+- (d) Police stations;

+- (e) Correctional facilities; or

+- (f) Courts of law,

+but excludes property contemplated in the definition of 'public service infrastructure';";

+"Public benefits organization" means an organization conducting specified public benefit activities as defined in the Act and registered in terms of the Income Tax Act for tax reductions because of those activities.

-- "Public worship" means a property registered in the name of and used primarily as a place of public worship by a religious community, including an official residence registered in the name of that community which is occupied by an office-bearer of that community who officiates at services at that place of worship subject to Land Tenure Rights. - "Rate" means a municipal rate on property envisaged in section 229(1) (a) of the Constitution;
+- "Protected area" means an area that is or has to be listed in the register referred to in section 10 of the National Environmental Management: Protected Areas Act, 2003. - "Public worship" means a property registered in the name of and used primarily as a place of public worship by a religious community, including an official residence registered in the name of that community which is occupied by an office-bearer of that community who officiates at services at that place of worship subject to Land Tenure Rights.

+"Rate" means a municipal rate on property envisaged in section 229(1) (a) of the Constitution;